akeneo/pim-api-docs/content/guides/dam-connection/technical-stack.md

 Both have their advantages and drawbacks.

 For those who are not comfortable with these different ways to connect, below is a bit of literature to learn more about them.
-For the others, you can skip this part. :wink:
+For the other ones, you can skip this part. :wink:

 ### API (REST/GraphQL)
 It is the most common way to connect with an external application.